Muhsin Muhammad

-Muhsin Muhammad II (/muːˈsɪn/; born Melvin Darnell Campbell Jr. on May 5, 1973) is an American former professional football player who was a wide receiver for the Carolina Panthers and Chicago Bears of the National Football League (NFL).
+Muhsin Muhammad II (/muːˈsɪn/; born Melvin Darnell Campbell Jr. on May 5, 1973) is an American former professional football player who was a wide receiver for the Carolina Panthers and Chicago Bears of the National Football League (NFL), playing 14 seasons.
 Muhammad played college football for Michigan State and was selected by the Panthers in the second round of the 1996 NFL draft.
-A two-time Pro Bowl selection (1999, 2004) and First-team All-Pro selection (2004), Muhammad was known for his nickname, "Moose", and for his signature touchdown dance, which was featured in one of the opening cameos of Madden NFL 2006.
+A two-time Pro Bowl selection (1999, 2004) and first-team All-Pro selection (2004), Muhammad was known for his nickname, "Moose", and for his signature touchdown dance, which was featured in one of the opening cameos of Madden NFL 2006.
 He was one of the NFL's best blocking receivers during his career.

 Early life

 Muhammad was born in Lansing, Michigan.
 His birth name was Melvin Campbell, but it was changed after his father converted to Islam when Muhammad was four years old.

 Muhammad was mainly a soccer player in elementary school, but switched to football when he entered 8th grade.
 He attended Waverly High School in Lansing, Michigan, where he earned three letters in football and an additional two in basketball and track.
 Muhammad was also an all-state linebacker and running back at Waverly.
 In his senior year, he played on the same team with his younger brother, Abdullah Muhammad who played quarterback.
-Abdullah went on to play football for the United States Military Academy at West Point.
+Abdullah went on to play football for Army.

 After graduating from high school, Muhammad played at Michigan State University.
 He enjoyed a breakout season in 1995 under coach Nick Saban with 50 catches for 867 yards and 3 touchdowns while playing with quarterback Tony Banks and wide receiver Derrick Mason.